-A great urban development has been seen in the last few years in Liberia, Guanacaste which include the Daniel Oduber International Airport (LIR), receiving nowadays scheduled flights from major airlines coming from USA, Europe and charter flights from Canada.
+A great urban development has been seen in the last few years in Liberia, concerning the flights to Guanacaste Costa Rica, which include the Daniel Oduber International Airport (LIR), receiving nowadays scheduled flights from major airlines coming from USA, Europe and charter flights from Canada.

-Its location, only a few miles from the closest beach, makes it an ideal gateway to some of the most spectacular and exclusive destinations in Costa Rica.
-That's why each year thousands of visitors from all over the world choose the Liberia, Costa Rica Airport as their entry point to Costa Rica.
+Its location, only a few miles from the closest beaches, makes it an ideal gateway to some of the most spectacular and exclusive destinations in Costa Rica.
+That's why each year thousands of visitors from all over the world choose the Liberia Costa Rica Airport as their entry point to the country.

-The Daniel Oduber Quirós International Airport is located 12 Km West of the city of Liberia, Guanacaste and about 40 Km East from the Papagayo Peninsula and 79 Km Northeast from Tamarindo, Playa Conchal and Flamingo areas.
+The Daniel Oduber Quiros International Airport is located 12 Km West of the city of Liberia, Guanacaste and about 40 Km East from the Papagayo Peninsula and 79 Km Northeast from Tamarindo, Playa Conchal and Flamingo areas.
 The border with Nicaragua is about 95 Km northeast.
-The distance between the Liberia, Costa Rica Airport and the San Jose, Costa Rica Airport is approximately 220 Km or about 137 miles (approximately 4 hours driving time).
+The distance between the Liberia the Juan Santamaria International Airport in San Jose is approximately of 220 Km or about 137 miles (about 4 hours driving time).

 “White City” is how Liberia is locally known not only for the wide streets, but also for the old buildings and bahareque homes.

 In Liberia you can find a combination of old buildings, customs and traditions.
 Modern facilities including shopping centers and other businesses are also found in this location.